Inspector General: EPA Lacks Regulation of Nanomaterials

 Currently, laws are on the books that mandate some communication between the nanotechnology industry and the government.
 However, tougher laws are needed to draw out more data.
 The Toxic Substances Control Act (TSCA) and the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) both provide lawmakers with a platform to tighten requirements about how companies report their information.

 As outlined by Elkins, even if all the necessary and relevant data was available, the agency still would not be able to manage the information.
 A lack of organizational structure and processes would result in the EPA being inefficient at best when managing nanomaterials.
 It will require an ongoing effort to improve the EPA’s management of these relatively new materials.

-In a letter from the Inspector General to another EPA administrator, it was acknowledged that an action plan has been established by the agency and appears to be moving forward, providing consumers with some level of comfort towards this issue.
+In a letter from Elkins to another EPA administrator, it was acknowledged that an action plan has been established by the agency and appears to be moving forward, providing consumers with some level of comfort towards this issue.
 As time will be the biggest judge of the EPA’s progress, consumers should remain proactive in learning about potential dangers in all products.